Home » Careers

 • You’re single and don’t have plans to get married.

 The thought of paying off $250,000 on a salary of $45,000 may seem impossible.
-And it very well might be if you choose the standard 10-year repayment plan where your first payment is $2,903 a month.
+And it very well might be if you choose the standard 10-year repayment plan where your payments will be $2,903 a month.

-If you enroll in Revised Pay As You Earn (REPAYE) forgiveness plan, your monthly payments will be much more affordable at $223 per month.
+However, if you enroll in the new Saving on a Valuable Education (SAVE) forgiveness plan, your monthly payments will be much more affordable, starting out at $93 per month.
 After 25 years of on-time payments, your remaining loan balance is forgiven.
-Under this plan, you should set aside an additional $310 per month to account for future taxes owed on the forgiven amount.
+Under this plan, you should set aside an additional $185 per month to account for future taxes owed on the forgiven amount.

 If you’re worried about taking on major student loan debt, we know the feeling.
 That’s why we created the pre-debt consult to give you a chance to run through the numbers with a professional.